OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 October 2001.md

 ---

 ## Afterlife & Soul Topics

 - **4th Density** energy surge was involved in WTC event for soul extraction
 - Purpose included remolecularization of **souls**
 - **Remolecularized** beings were inserted back into the building to escape and be rescued
 - Mass **abduction** event used as traumatic screen to "turn on the programs"
+- Programmed individuals likely released back into society, with set triggers to run amok.

 ---

 ## Cosmic Structure & Densities